Biocidal Product Authorization Services in Türkiye

 Frequently Asked Questions

-Which products require biocidal product authorization in Turkey?
+Which products require biocidal product authorization in Türkiye?

-Products marketed with biocidal effect claims affecting human, animal or environmental health generally require authorization or relevant registration pathways depending on product type and use case.
+Products marketed with biocidal effect claims affecting human, animal or environmental health generally require authorisation or relevant registration pathways depending on product type (PT1–PT22) and intended use.

 How is authority split determined between TITCK and Public Health workflows?